 There have been many changes to the Joomla platform over the years.
-The system has become more user friendly, versatile and customizable.
-Thanks to a strong community of supporters, new additions are created for it on a regular basis.
+The system has become more user-friendly, versatile, and customizable.
+Thanks to an active community of supporters, new additions are created for it regularly.

 When installing Joomla manually, you always want to make sure you’re using the most recent version.
-This helps keeps the site safe and functional as older versions may have exploits and other issues.
+This helps keep the site safe and functional as older versions may have exploits and other issues.

 For instance, Joomla 1.5 has an exploit where hackers can gain control of the primary email account and send spam from your server.
 Because version 1.5 is no longer supported, you can’t expect an update to be released to plug up these kinds of holes.

 Go to the Joomla.org website and click the button to download the most recent version of the system.